Powered by SchoolDash

 Imperial Road, Windsor SL4 3RT

 Windsor Girls' School is a non-selective academy.
-It has about 780 girls aged between 13 and 18.
-In May 2013 the school was rated ‘Outstanding’ by Ofsted.
+It has about 810 girls aged between 13 and 18.
+In May 2024 the school was rated ‘Requires Improvement’ by Ofsted.

 This school is a member of Windsor Learning Partnership.
 (The Windsor Boys' School is also a member.)

-Particular strengths include Environment, Destinations, Sixth form and Attainment.
-Relative weaknesses include Representation, Finances and Attendance.
+Particular strengths include Environment, Finances, Destinations and Disadvantaged pupils.
+Relative weaknesses include Attendance and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.